 - lithium (medicine to treat depression)

-- methotrexate (medicine to treat arthritis or cancer)
+- methotrexate (medicine to treat inflammation of the joints or cancer)

 This list does not include all medicines that may interact with Etoricoxib.